 An executive in a Sydney electronics firm has perfected what he believes to be a foolproof system for foiling aerial hijackers and bank robbers.

-An executive in a Sydney electronics firm has perfected what he believes to be a foolproof system for foiling aerial hijackers and bank robbers.
+Background: An executive in a Sydney electronics firm has perfected what he believes to be a foolproof system for foiling aerial hijackers and bank robbers.
 The device, still unnamed but patented in 20 countries, employs a highly selective sensor said to be able to differentiate between guns and such inoffensive metal objects as keys, coins, or even toy guns.

 The principle of the device is demonstrated by the inventor himself Mr. Yull Brown, using a model one seventh the size of the actual invention.
 Three sensing coils are built into the walls of a revolving door support and they put the objects inside through a three-way identification process.
 The device picks out the mass, surface shape and metal quality of the object.
 This makes it possible to distinguish between various objects and even differentiate between real and toy guns.